wavefrontHQ/wavefront-jersey-sdk-java/docs/dropwizard.md

 }
 ```

-See the [dropwizard documentation](https://www.dropwizard.io/0.7.1/docs/manual/core.html#jersey-filters) for further details on Jersey filters.
+See the [Dropwizard documentation](https://www.dropwizard.io/0.7.1/docs/manual/core.html#jersey-filters) for further details on Jersey filters.